 The Fund invests primarily in US companies and, under normal circumstances, the Fund invests no less than 80% of its net assets plus any borrowings for investment purposes at market value at the time of purchase in the common stocks of medium-sized companies.
 The Fund will notify its shareholders at least 60 days prior to any change in this 80% policy.
-The Fund defines a medium-sized company as one with a market capitalization greater than the market capitalization of the smallest company in the Russell Midcap® Index and less than three times the weighted average market capitalization of companies in that Index.
-As of 31 December 2020, the market capitalization of the smallest company in the Russell Midcap® Index was \$831.2 million and the weighted average market capitalization of companies in that Index was approximately \$20.5 billion.
+The Fund defines a medium-sized company as one with a market capitalization greater than the market capitalization of the smallest company in the Russell Midcap[®] Index and less than three times the weighted average market capitalization of companies in that Index.
+As of 31 December 2020, the market capitalization of the smallest company in the Russell Midcap[®] Index was \$831.2 million and the weighted average market capitalization of companies in that Index was approximately \$20.5 billion.
 Over time, the capitalizations of the companies in the Index will change.
 As they do, the size of the companies in which the Fund invests may change.
-As long as an investment continues to meet the Fund's other investment criteria, the Fund may choose to hold a stock even if the company's market capitalization grows or falls outside the range given above.
-The Fund will generally not initiate a position in a company unless it has a market capitalization that is within the range of the market capitalizations of companies in the Russell Midcap® Index as of the most recent calendar year-end (between \$831.2 million and \$58.5 billion as of 31 December 2020).
+As long as an investment continues to meet the Fund's other investment criteria, the Fund will generally not initiate a position in a company unless it has a market capitalization that is within the range of the market capitalizations of companies in the Russell Midcap[®] Index as of the market capitalization and \$58.5 billion as of 31 December 2020).